 According to Statista, the global apparel market is projected to grow in value from $1.5 trillion USD in 2020 to $2.25 trillion USD by 2025.
 This exponential growth could potentially lead to more serious consequences for the planet, increased complications in global supply chains, greater difficulty establishing efficiency within fashion brands and retailers, and rising consumption by people around the world.
-Digital transformation exists to address these challenges:
+Digital transformation exists to:

-- Render processes more sustainable
+- Render existing processes more sustainable

 iD Fenty, Hanna Moon

 This is why it’s important to look to new solutions to long-time challenges: digital transformation offers precisely that.
 We’ll be looking into many aspects of the fashion industry to evaluate how different digital solutions can remedy respective issues, from new ways of shopping to shifting team alignment, to operating sustainably, and more.